homm/color-filters-reconstruction/README.md

 no other variables are used for manipulations.
 For example, vignetting, scratches, gradients and watermarks can't be captured.
-It also captures wrong if different filters are used for transformations in different parts.
+It also captures wrong if different filters are used for transformations in different parts of an image.

 ## Requirements

-To generate and process hald images Python interpreter with pip is required.
+To generate and process hald images you will need git and a Python interpreter with pip.

 ```bash
 $ git clone https://github.com/homm/color-transformations-reconstruction.git